Irregular triads in 3-uniform hypergraphs: Special -graphs and the proof of Theorems and

 \begin{claim} Suppose $0<r_1<\mu^2$, $r_1<r_2\leq 1$, $N$ is sufficiently large compared to $r_1$, and $a\in A$.
 Then there is some $m\leq 4r_1/r_2$ and a set $\calP$ of $m$ disjoint open balls, each of radius at least $r_1/3$ and at most $r_1$, all contained in $B_{r_2}(a)$, such that $|B_{r_2}(a)\setminus (\bigcup \calP)|\leq 2m$. \end{claim} \begin{proof} Note $B_{r_2}(a)=\{a_i: i\in I\}$ for some open ball $I$ in $[N]$.
 The conclusion is thus an immediate corollary of Lemma \ref{lem:divide}. \end{proof}

 We recall that in Claim \ref{cl:gsball}, there was an additional conclusion beyond what we have shown above, namely that we were also able to choose one of the balls in the cover ahead of time.
 Due to divisibility issues, we cannot always do this in $\HP(N)$, but it turns out that Claim \ref{cl:hpcover} along with Claim \ref{cl:hpball1} below will suffice.
 In particular, Claim \ref{cl:hpball1} says that given an open ball $B_r(a)$ in $A$, whose center is not too close to the endpoints of $[N]$ (where problems arise), we can almost partition $A$ into balls, one of which is $B_r(a)$.
-To help deal with this requirement, we define the following slightly enlarged versions of our special sets:
+To help deal with this requirement, we define